bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 All explanations are given above.

-One note for services_ip.
-It is used if services are spread over multiple managements, or in case of High Availability with virtual IPs.
-Ansible is not able to gather this information alone from playbooks (it could, but this would end up with a way too much big stack), and so we have to provide it manually.
+One note about *services_ip*: it is used if services are spread over multiple managements, or in case of High Availability with virtual IPs.
+Ansible is not able to gather this information alone from playbooks (it could, but this would end up with a way too much complex stack), and so we have to provide it manually.
-You can also set here an IP from another subnet if your system has network routing.
+You can also set here an IP address from another subnet if your system has network routing.

 Then check content of file group_vars/all/networks/interconnect-1.yml .
 As this is **not** an administration network, its configuration is easy.

 That is all for basic networking.
-General network parameters are set in group_vars/all/networks/ files, and nodes parameters are defined in the node’s files.
+General network parameters are set in group_vars/all/general_settings/network.yml file, and nodes parameters are defined in the node’s files.

 Now, let's have a look at the general configuration.